UA CoM Policy

 Want More Info About LCME?

-Please contact the Director of LCME Accreditation for the UA College of Medicine, Raquel H. Givens, MS, for more information about LCME requirements and the accreditation review process.
+Please contact the Director of LCME Accreditation for the UA College of Medicine, Raquel Hernandez Givens, MEd, for more information about LCME requirements and the accreditation review process.